PiC: A Phrase-in-Context Dataset for Phrase Understanding and Semantic Search: Experiments and Results

-\subsec{Experiment} We split the PS dataset 70/10/20 for train/dev/test and test two approaches: (1) using the cosine similarity score between two phrase embeddings (with and without context) to predict phrase similarity; (2) training BERT-based binary classifiers on PS.
-We use 7 backbone BERT models that are all ``base'' version unless specified otherwise (\cref{table:ps_results}).
+\subsec{Experiment} We split the PS dataset 70/10/20 for train/dev/test and test two approaches: (1) using the cosine similarity score between two pre-trained phrase-embeddings (with and without context) to predict phrase similarity; (2) training BERT-based binary classifiers directly using PS training set.
+We use 6 backbone BERT models that are all ``base'' versions unless specified otherwise (\cref{table:ps_results}).

-\emph{Approach 1: Cosine similarity}~~~ First, we test how \emph{pre-trained} phrase embeddings alone (without finetuning or extra weights) can be leveraged to solve PS.
+\emph{\textbf{Approach 1:} Cosine similarity}~~~ First, we test how \emph{pre-trained} phrase embeddings alone (without finetuning or extra weights) can be leveraged to solve PS.
 For each PS example of two phrases, we compute their non-contextualized phrase embeddings and compute their cosine similarity score.
-To evaluate the pre-trained embeddings on PS, we follow \cite{arcfacep67:online} and find the optimal binary-classification threshold $T$ that maximizes accuracy on the train set, and then use the same $T$ to report the test-set accuracy.
+To evaluate the pre-trained embeddings on PS, we follow \citet{arcfacep67:online} and tune the binary-classification threshold $T$ to maximize the training-set accuracy, and then use the same optimal $T$ to report the test-set accuracy.
 We repeat the experiment for \emph{contextualized} phrase embeddings.

-\emph{Approach 2: BERT-based classifiers}~~~ To complement Approach 1, we test Approach 2, \ie building a binary classifier by adding two extra MLP layers on top of the pre-trained embeddings used in Approach 1.
-For a phrase pair, we concatenate the two 768-D phrase embeddings from BERT$_\text{base}$ into a 1,536-D vector, and then place one ReLU layer (256 units) and a 2-output linear classification layer with softmax on top.
-Following \cite{wang-etal-2021-phrase}, we finetune these models for a maximum of 100 epochs (with early stopping with patience of 10 epochs) on the train set.
+\emph{\textbf{Approach 2:} BERT-based classifiers}~~~ To complement Approach 1, we test Approach 2, \ie building a binary classifier by adding two extra MLP layers on top of the pre-trained embeddings used in Approach 1.
+For a phrase pair, we concatenate the two 768-D phrase embeddings from BERT$_\text{base}$ into a 1,536-D vector, and then place one ReLU layer (256 units) and a 1-output linear classification layer with sigmoid on top.
+Following \citet{wang-etal-2021-phrase}, we finetune these models for a maximum of 100 epochs (with early stopping and patience of 10 epochs) on the train set.
 See \cref{sec:appendix_experiment_PS} for more training details.